 The Council has approved and adopted a Code of Corporate Governance, which is consistent with the principles of the Chartered Institute of Public Finance & Accountancy (CIPFA) and Society of Local Authority Chief Executive's (SOLACE) Framework Delivering Good Governance in Local Government Guidance Notes for English Authorities 2016.
-This statement explains how Bedford Borough Council has complied with the code and also how we meet the requirements of the Accounts and Audit (England) Regulations 2015, as amended by The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 in April 2020.
+The Annual Governance Statement explains how Bedford Borough Council has complied with its local code and also how we meet the requirements of the Accounts and Audit (England) Regulations 2015, as amended by The Accounts and Audit (Coronavirus)(Amendment) Regulations 2021 in March 2021, which require it to publish an Annual Governance Statement.

-The Code of Governance sets out the principles of good governance and describes the arrangements the Council has put in place to meet each of these principles:
+The Council's Local Code of Governance sets out the principles of good governance and describes the arrangements the Council has put in place to meet each of these principles: